tckelly6397/turtleProgram/README.md

 ## ToDo
 ### Basics
 -Implement exceptions\
--Error handling\
+-Error handling
--Make blocks that turtles place have an attribtue that it was placed by a turtle

 ### Advanced
 -Furnace usage\
 -Mining\
 -Tree farming\
 -Hive AI\
+-Make it easier for this server to not be local

 -Multi threads(So the main thread doesn't pause on execution and allow turtles to execute fatser)\
 -On WebSocket request send an id that is expected back rather than keeping a boolean to see if the turtle is busy, allows for multiple turtles to execute at once